Powers of the police in England and Wales: Source of powers

 The basic powers of the police derive from the Police Act 1996, which covers attestation (section 29), jurisdiction (section 30) and a number of other matters.
 Day to day, common law features greatly in relation to use of force (self defence & defence of others) and a number of other areas.
 The Police and Criminal Evidence Act 1984 is a key piece of legislation in relation to policing which was amended by the Serious Organised Crime and Police Act 2005, significantly, in relation to powers of arrest.
 Another notable piece of legislation is the Police Reform Act 2002.
 This act extended limited policing powers to those within the police family who are not warranted constables, such as PCSOs and others.

+Exclusive powers

+The Policing and Crime Act 2017 identified a set of powers exclusive to constables that could not be conferred on police staff such as Police Community Support Officers.
+Section 28(4)(a) states a PCSO will be able to be designated with "any power or duty of a constable (other than a power or duty specified in Part 1 of Schedule 3B excluded powers and duties)".
+These excluded powers would be: